mishadobrits/SVA4/Readme.md

 (You don't need to decode audio, because it's in normal format).<br>
 Also, if `is_result_cfr = True` is setted, main functions runs this command on their own.

+And further, when this program starts it creates temporary diretories, and if user interrupts the code program don't delete it, because of it interrupted.
+So, there is a function `main.delete_all_sva4_temporary_objects` deletes all directories and files that hadn't be deleted.
+(It is possible, because all temporary directories created by this project marked with prefix `"SVA_4"` in the start of its name)

 # Instalation
 1. Download the FFmpeg from the official website https://ffmpeg.org/download.html.
 2. Make FFmpeg seen from the command line.
 3. Download the mkvmerge from the official website https://mkvtoolnix.download/.
 4. Make mkvmerge seen from the command line.
 5. Download or clone this code from Github.<br>

+Modules `webrtcvad`, `torch` and `torchaudio` are used only for their algorithms, so they if you don't use the appropriate algorithm, these modules are unnecessary.<br>

 Now you are ready to start work with it.